 Make ice cream in a bag.
 Did you know you could make homemade ice cream in a Ziploc bag?
 It takes about ten minutes or so, and your little one will love the process AND the reward.
 Grab the full recipe and lots of tips from Simple Play Ideas.

-Art and Crafts Projects for Families with Toddlers
+Art and Crafts Projects for Families with small kids

 Want to get crafty?
 So does your toddler!
 And outside is the best place to do it, because the mess doesn’t matter.